On Monday, Saudi Arabia's Crown Prince Mohammed bin Salman announced the establishment of the Green Initiative Foundation.

 “For those living in the kingdom, we have witnessed a radical change in the way we interact with nature in the last seven years,” she said.

 “From recycling, reusing and pushing for sustainable means of consumption and production, we have had more awareness at a grassroots level over the last few years, starting with education in schools.
-This was unavailable at when we were growing up,” she said.
+This was unavailable at when we were growing up.

 “This is sending the right message.”